 But when it comes to measuring information on the scale of the entire globe, there’s really only one agency to call: NASA.

 On May 3, NASA launched its third Orbiting Carbon Observatory, or OCO-3.
-It’s basically $100 million worth of sensitive measurement instruments attached to the International Space Station in order to monitor carbon dioxide on Earth and see how it’s impacting weather and climate patterns.
+It’s about a $90 million worth of sensitive measurement instruments attached to the International Space Station in order to monitor carbon dioxide on Earth and see how it’s impacting weather and climate patterns.